 Day 1 Perth/Wave Rock/Fitzgerald River National Park

 G'day and welcome to Perth.

-Our adventure begins as we travel East over the Darling Ranges.
+Our adventure begins as we travel east over the Darling Ranges.
 After a morning break at the historic township of York we then continue our journey south.
-Our lunch stop will be at Wave Rock, where there is the opportunity to have a look at this amazing rock formation.
+Our lunch stop will be at Wave Rock, where there's the opportunity to have a look at this amazing rock formation.

 Approx travel 645 km with stops along the way.
 Camping with basic toilet and no electricity.